YaelDoron/Mail-app2/README.md

 Here are some examples to help you test the REST API using `curl`.
 > Remember to include the `user-id` header for all mail and label operations.
-Run the command in a third terminal.
+Run the commands in a third terminal.

 ### Register a user
 ```bash